ycouble/notes/machine_learning/ml_interpretability.md

 ## Human friendly explanations
 For a model to be easily intepretable by humans the author argues that the explanations should follow several rules:

-- Explanations have to be selected: a good practive is to refrain from providing every possible bit of explainatory data and to limit the explanation to the 1-3 most important pieces of explanations.
+- Explanations have to be selected: a good practice is to refrain from providing every possible bit of explainatory data and to limit the explanation to the 1-3 most important pieces of explanations.
 - Explanations should be constrastive: usually humans prefer explanations that compare the instance with similar one that have a different ouput: "why is this instance so special that it doesn't output the same result as intuitively similar instances ?".
 - Explanations should be targeted according to the target of the explanation
 - Explanations should focus on abnormal data whenever possible: the most important piece of explanation is not always the most numerically significant but maybe the one which bears the highest abnormality.
 - Explanations should be as truthful as possible, i.e. it should remain applicable on other instances and not be invalidated
 - If no abnormality can be found, a general and probable explanation is also preferable to many pieces of unexceptional explanations.

+# Interpretable Models
+## Linear Regression
+Linear regressions are simple models, which force the output to be a linear combination of the inputs.
+This means that the model is additive and thus easily explainable.
+The weights **are** the explaination.

+Assumptions used to compute the confidence intervals:
+- **Linearity**: forced by linear regression
+- **Normality**: the probability of the target outcome given the feature should follow a normal distribution.
+- **Homoscedasticity**: (constant variance) The variance of the error terms is assumed to be constant, which is generally not verified (variance typically often increase for large values)
+- **Independence**: assumption that each instance in independent of any other, often not verified when you have several repeated measurements.
+If this is not the cas you need to have specific linear regression models such as mixed effect models of GEE (**//TODO**).
+- **Fixed features**: